zhengyu-wu/GEORGE5961.github.io_before/_posts/2019-03-18-bookstore.md

 author: "Zhengyu Wu"
 ---

 I built a bookstore website like Amazon last year.
 The backend is supported by Struts, Spring, and Hibernate (SSH).
-Recently, I am reconstructing the website using **Spingboot**.
+Recently, I am reconstructing the website using **Springboot**.
 Ideally, an enterprise-level information system.
 A series of articles will show the information system in detail.
 You can find the code [here](https://github.com/GEORGE5961/Bookstore).

 ## What is Struts, Spring, and Hibernate (SSH)?